Happiness : A goal to achieve or a lifelong companion?

 Create feelings of guilt or failure when other emotions arise

-Encourage superficial or partial experiences of happiness
+Encourage superficial and/or partial experiences of happiness

 Encourage avoidance of challenges or discomfort